mpieva/mapAD/Readme.md

     `cd thrust`

-3. Build it:
+3. Build:

     `cargo build --release`

 ###### Optional
-Replacement of step 3 with one of the following commands leads to increased performance on supported CPUs.
+The replacement of step 3 with one of the following commands leads to increased performance on supported CPUs.

-To build explicitly with SIMD support (should be available on most CPUs):
+To build explicitly with SIMD support (should be available on most CPUs) use:

 `cargo build --release --features simd-accel`

-or even with AVX support (on recent CPUs like Intel Core i3/i5/i7 or recent AMD ones):
+for AVX support (on recent CPUs like Intel Core i3/i5/i7 or recent AMD ones) use:

 `RUSTFLAGS="-C target-cpu=native" cargo build --release --features "simd-accel avx-accel"`